grid-line

 In 2024, the average shopper on social media will spend $800 on social commerce each year.

-Consumers between the ages of 18 and 44 are the most likely to make a purchase on social media, and beauty products are one of the top things they buy, second only to clothing.
+Notably, consumers between the ages of 18 and 44 are the most likely to make a purchase on social media.

 TikTok and Instagram continue to be incredibly popular apps for beauty brands and consumers.